Greg-T8/LearningGo/Books/the_go_programming_language/notes.md

 )

 func main() {
-	for _, url := range os.Args[1:] {
+	// Loop through each URL provided as a command-line argument for _, url := range os.Args[1:] {
-		if !strings.HasPrefix(url, "https://") {
+		// Prepend "https://" to the URL if it does not already have it if !strings.HasPrefix(url, "https://") {
 			url = "https://" + url
 		}
-		resp, err := http.Get(url)
+		// Send an HTTP GET request to the URL and handle errors resp, err := http.Get(url)
 		if err != nil {
 			fmt.Fprintf(os.Stderr, "fetch: %v\n", err)
 			os.Exit(1)
 		}
-		io.Copy(os.Stdout, resp.Body)
+		// Copy the response body to standard output io.Copy(os.Stdout, resp.Body)
 		resp.Body.Close()
 	}